nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```

 3. Test case: `help me`<br>
-   Expected output: the list of commands will not be generated as it is an invalid command<br>
+   Expected output: The list of commands will not be generated as it is an invalid command<br>
    Example:

 ```